JFinkel7/Submit_Report-Web-App/README.md

-# Sumbit_A_Report
+# Submit_A_Report
-Login &amp; Sumbit Report To Our Webiste If Any Errors Have Occured
+Login &amp; Subit Report To Our Webiste If Any Errors Have Occured